 You can install and run applications within this Windows XP environment (known as Desktop Mode) exactly as if you were running them on a Windows XP-based PC.
 If you like, you can expand the Windows XP desktop to completely fill the screen (Full-Screen Desktop Mode) by clicking on the Maximize button in the upper right corner of the window.

 When operating in Full-Screen Desktop Mode, you will notice that there is a small menu bar at the top of the desktop.
-This will enable you to access certain Virtual PC functions that we’ll talk about in the article.
+This will enable you to access certain Virtual PC functions.